iJackUA/try-yii2/README.md

 * Gii code generator should be called like this [http://yii2.local/index.php?r=gii](http://yii2.local/index.php?r=gii)

 **Note :** These local domains `.local` will be available on your host machine only if `hosts` file was modified correctly.
-It should be done automatically by `vagrant-hostsupdater` plugin.
+It should be done automatically by `vagrant-hostsmanager` plugin.
 But if url `http://yii2.local/` or other is not found by your browser - make sure your `hosts` file contain correct assignment of VM IP and local domains:
 It should have such lines :
 ```